alxgao/applied-datascience-notes/README.md

 # applied-datascience-notes
-my notes from an class for personal reference
+my notes from a class for personal reference